top of page

 15°C - 36°C (59°F - 97°F)

-Keep the light jacket but also get out the swimsuit!
+Keep the light jacket but also get out the swimsuit.

 Summer is Madison's best season and the whole reason many love living in Wisconsin.

-no worries - we will help you!
+If you can’t get appropriate clothing where you live now, no worries – we will help you!
 Just get connected with us.

 University Housing